alexstyl/contactstore/README.md

 If you believe you are missing a specific feature, [open a new feature request on Github][1].

+## Can I use this API from Java?

+You should be able to use Contact Store through Java as you can call Kotlin code from Java, but it won't be ideal.
+[Check this Github issue](https://github.com/alexstyl/contactstore/issues/58) and write your experience.

 ## Getting Help

 Checkout [the project documentation](https://alexstyl.github.io/contactstore) to learn about about Contact Store features in detail.
 To report a specific problem or feature request, [open a new issue on Github][1].

 ## License